Straight to the Point

 Both machines utilize a ThermoJet heating system, which basically means water gets hot fast and no matter what you do, the temperature of your water is always where it needs to be.
 Instead of temperature surfing like we did with some of the machines, the Bambino pulls shots consistently at 200°F (93°C) and can instantaneously switch from pulling shots to steaming milk without any sort of delay.

 Because of the ThermoJet heating system, the Bambino is incredibly simple to set up—all you have to do is plug it in and fill up the water tank.
-It’s small and slight, weighing in at just above 3 pounds, and would be a welcome (and sleek) addition to any kitchen countertop, although it's still small enough to be easily tucked away when not in use.
+It’s small and slight, weighing in at just above three pounds, and would be a welcome (and sleek) addition to any kitchen countertop, although it's still small enough to be easily tucked away when not in use.

 When we initially ordered machines for this experiment, the Bambino Plus was on backorder, so I borrowed a machine from a friend of mine.
 The machine didn’t have the original instructions, but there was a detailed illustrated descriptor akin to an airline safety brochure printed on the removable water tank that made cleaning the machine a breeze.
-The Barista Pro came with a detailed instruction manual and a pared-down sheet with minimal instructions—and the sheet was printed on waterproof paper.

 Since the model I nabbed from my friend didn’t come with the manual, I decided to try to roll with this machine without trying to pull up any instructions—I wanted to see if I could make great coffee without understanding every function.
 The front of the machine is as simple as can be with just five buttons: a single-shot button, a double-shot button, a milk steaming button, and two buttons that control the temperature and amount of foam produced by the automatic milk steaming option.